Avranches and Coutances

 Rich of a tumultuous past, the city of Avranches has an important civil heritage: keep, ramparts, Grand Doyenne, …

 Former bishopric, it also holds a remarkable religious heritage.

 The Saint Gervais Basilica

-Built in the seventeenth century, it will undergo many renovations in the nineteenth; since 2010, she has had a major restoration campaign.
+Built in the seventeenth century, it has undergone many renovations in the nineteenth century; e.g. in 2010, a major restoration campaign.

 The building is listed in the supplementary inventory of Historic Monuments since 2006.

 In neo-Gothic style, its construction and enlargements spread between the nineteenth and twentieth century; 2 towers and 2 great organs also saw the light.